abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 #### VPC

 - Your own isolated cloud inside the aws cloud.
-- It allows to provision and deploy your application within the vpc.
+- It allows provisioning and deploying your application within the vpc.
 - Up to 5 VPCs per region, per account.
 - When creating a Vpc you need to give it a name, and a CIDR block address.